 - Marzipan House: Where the Princess lives.

-- Multiple Endings: As stated above, the book is meant to be read in a linear fashion, but will be different depending on which of the three endings you choose.
+- Multiple Endings: As stated above, the books are meant to be read in a linear fashion, but will be different depending on which of the three endings you choose.

 - Bad end: The Princess gets a kitten, but loses it.
 That night, she looks up to see something in the thing's hand, dripping down onto her face.